Last Reviewed: November 2025

 If we provide you with information about unreleased software, please leave that out of your communications.
 The Communications Rule doesn’t apply to that information until we actually release the functionality.

 In addition, don’t share information about non-user-facing aspects (e.g., back-end functions) of our software.
-This type of information isn’t necessary for the types of communications listed in the Communications Rule and would get a little too deep into the “guts” of our system.
+This type of information isn’t necessary for the types of communications listed in the Communications Rule and would get too much into the inner workings of our system.

 The Communications Rule applies to communications about Epic software, not direct access to Epic software.
 You shouldn’t grant direct access to Epic software to anyone unless your agreement with Epic permits it.